zhuolonghao/zhuolonghao.github.io/_posts/2022-06-01-shadow-banking-how-who.md

 As discussed in the [last post](https://zhuolonghao.github.io/2022/05/01/shadow-banking-what-why.html), **Shadow banks** or **Narrow Measure of NBFI** are financial intermediaries that involve *liquidity*, *maturity* and *credit* transformation as well as the build-up of *leverage*, without explicit access to central bank liquidity or public sector credit guarantees[1].

-In this post, I'd continue to discuss who key participants are in the shadow banking system and how they are chained up to grow strongly in recent decades.
+In this post, I'd continue to discuss key participants in the shadow banking system and how they are chained up to grow strongly in recent decades.
 My discussion includes a summary of this brilliant work [1], as well as a case study.

 ## How did the shadow banking system work?